Comprehensive Family Law Practice in Salt Lake City, Utah

-Family law is about more than just divorce and child custody, and attorney Victoria Cramer maintains a comprehensive family law practice in Bountiful devoted to helping parents, children, grandparents, spouses and others with high-quality legal services for all their family needs.
+Family law is about more than just divorce and child custody, and attorney Victoria Cramer maintains a comprehensive family law practice in Salt Lake City devoted to helping parents, children, grandparents, spouses and others with high-quality legal services for all their family needs.

 Victoria Cramer handles both contested and uncontested divorces in all Wasatch area counties.
 Through negotiation, mediation or litigation, Ms. Cramer makes sure her clients are able to divorce while protecting their interests regarding child support, alimony, and the equitable distribution of marital property.

 Divorce decrees are for the most part final court orders, and modifying a court order requires going to court and getting the approval of the judge.
 If one spouse needs to relocate, a change in the custody and visitation may be necessary.
 If the financial circumstances of one of the parties has changed, or if the needs of the children have changed, then an alimony or child support order may need to be modified.
 Changed circumstances must be proven in court, and often times they are adversary proceedings, with the other party opposing the change, making effective legal representation vital to the proceeding for both parties.

 Many factors go into the court’s decision to award joint custody or sole custody and what type of visitation may be allowed.
 A strong advocate is necessary to work through these issues in mediation or represent the parent in court.

 Establishing a child’s parentage is important to the child’s future, including the right to inherit, the right to health insurance coverage and government benefits through the parent, knowing important medical history issues, and more.
 For the parent, establishing paternity creates legal rights to custody and visitation along with the legal responsibility to pay child support.
 Victoria Cramer advises and assists individuals seeking to establish or challenge paternity.